getindiekit/indiekit/packages/endpoint-token/README.md

 }
 ```

-You will also need to set a `TOKEN_SECRET` environment variable to sign and verify tokens created by this endpoint.
+You will also need to set a `SECRET` environment variable to sign and verify tokens created by this endpoint.

 ## Options